 Of course to prevent breakdown of this nature steps can be taken to implement a sensible coolant management program.
 Simple coolant checks for dilution, bacteria counts, ph reading, regular sump maintenance, tramp oil removal etc will have a positive impact.

-So where do we as coolant management equipment supplier fit into this jigsaw?
+So where do we, as coolant management equipment suppliers, fit into this jigsaw?
 It depends on what your final objective is.

 Our coolant management systems take care of just about everything that goes into a manual management system.
-Sure you can use people to do what our systems can do but who wants to pay forever for a service you can pay for just once?
+Yes you can use people to do what our systems can do but do you wish to pay forever for a service you can pay for just once?

 So why is it then that we have some companies that need a system, want a system but never go on to specify one?

-Manual monitoring with all the associated costs concerned with coolant care is often on a consumable budget and gets lost in the general overhead of a companies accounts.
+Manual monitoring with all the associated costs concerned with coolant care is often on a consumable budget and gets lost in the general overhead of a company accounts.
 Amazing isn't it?
-A management system that can pay back over and over gets sidelined while either coolant issues continue or the price of correction is paid forever on another budget.
+A management system that can pay back over and over gets side-lined while coolant issues and the price of correction is paid forever on another budget.